mjm918/jerusalem-client/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Mozilla Public License Version 2.0.
 See the [LICENSE](LICENSE) file for details.